indie/qmec/README.md

-          Fascistbook´s abuses and assaults on Turtle Island needed stopped; indigenous peoples are not its lab rats all of the things resulting in the ongoing and murderous genocides.
+          Fascistbook´s abuses and assaults on Turtle Island needed stopped; indigenous peoples are not its lab rats.
+Ongoing things result in the same murderous genocides.

           All participants of the corrupt social network are accelerating the